Puppy Behavior and Training – Training Basics

 How much time should I spend training my puppy every day?

 You do not necessarily need to train in a set session daily.
 Rather, integrate these tasks throughout the day.
 A goal to strive for is at least 15 minutes of training every day.
 These can be short 5 minute sessions spread throughout the day.
 Try to have all family members ask your puppy to do these tasks.
-Remember to try and train in every room of your house.
-You want your puppy to 'sit', 'lie down' and 'stay' everywhere, not just in the training location.
+Remember to try to train in every room of your house.
+You want your puppy to “sit,” “lie down,” and “stay” everywhere, not just in the training location.
+Practice in all locations you would like your puppy to behave and feel comfortable and relaxed in the future.

 What can be done if my puppy is too distracted or excitable to control?